micahwierenga/js-functions-and-scope/readme.md

 #### Lexical Analysis

 The first part of the Compilation phase is [Lexical Analysis](https://en.wikipedia.org/wiki/Lexical_analysis).
-It will scan through the source code, one character at a time, looking for matching [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), a predefined set of possible character sequences, with specific meaning.
-In JavaScript examples of regular expressions include: `for`, `function`, `if`, `var`, etc.
+It will scan through the source code one character at a time, looking for matching [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), a predefined set of possible character sequences, with specific meaning.
+In JavaScript, examples of regular expressions include: `for`, `function`, `if`, `var`, etc.

 During this step the compiler builds variable scopes and **declares** variables inside each scope.